Layan24x/Teachable-Machine-Image-Recognition-Project/README.md

 - Dog: 2.65%
 ```

-Take a screenshot of your real output for the submission.

 ## 6. Evaluate the Model

 Put new test images into folders whose names exactly match the class names in `labels.txt`.